 If your soil pH is too high (alkaline), you can lower it by adding sulfur.
 For more information, check out my article on how to lower soil pH.

-Excessive or Deficient Nutrients
+Excessive or Deficient Nutrients For Tomato Plants

 If your soil pH is spot on, you may still have deficient or excessive levels of nutrients in your soil.
 A soil test from a lab can tell you this.

 If you provide information on what type of plant you are growing, they can also give you recommendations to treat any problems.

 One common problem that gardeners face is too much nitrogen in soil.
 This causes plants to add plenty of green growth, at the expense of flowers and fruit.